cshingle/Rimworld-Doorstop/README.md

 # Why use it

 RimWorld uses Unity and the debugger server in Unity isn't available by default.
-Unity Doorstop fixes this and needs at least some default implementation to run.
-This project gives you a Doorstop.dll that you can use and has the added benefit of hot-reloading methods that are annotated with the attribute `[Reloadable]`.
-You can create this attribute in your own code base like this:
+Unity Doorstop fixes this and needs at least some default implementation to run. ~~This project gives you a Doorstop.dll that you can use and has the added benefit of hot-reloading methods that are annotated with the attribute `[Reloadable]`.
+You can create this attribute in your own code base like this~~:

 ```cs
 [AttributeUsage(AttributeTargets.Constructor | AttributeTargets.Method)]
 public class ReloadableAttribute : Attribute { }
 ```

+Note: I have disabled the Reloadable functionality until I can get it to work with the latest dependencies.

 # How to use